 (c) Long-term rate of return on assets is assumed to be 7.5% for the Enron assets and 9.5% for the Portland General assets.

-(d) Rate of compensation increase is assumed to be 4.0% for the Enron Plan and 4.0% to 9.5% for the Portland General Plan.
+Rate of compensation increase is assumed to be 4.0% for the Enron Plan and 4.0% to 9.5% for the Portland General Plan.

+Discount rate in 1998 for Enron Facilities Services was 7.0%.

+This charge represents a one-time nonrecurring event associated with the sale of Enron Oil & Gas.

+Including Enron Facilities Services, Prepaid (accrued) benefit costs for Pension Benefits and Other Benefits for 1998 were $181 million and $(10) million, respectively.

+Including Enron Facilities Services, net periodic benefit costs for Pension Benefits and Other Benefits for 1998 were $10 million and $13 million, respectively.

 Included in the above amounts are the unfunded obligations for the supplemental executive retirement plans.
-At December 31, 1999 and 1998, respectively, the projected benefit obligation for these unfunded plans was $ million and $54 million and the fair value of assets was $ million and $2 million.
+At December 31, 1999 and 1998, respectively, the projected benefit obligation for these unfunded plans was $56 million and $57 million and the fair value of assets was $1 million and $2 million.
+Enron Facilities Services was not included in the previously reported 1998 projected benefit obligation of $54 million.

-The measurement date of the Enron Plan and the ESOP is September 30, and the measurement date of the Portland General Plan and the postretirement benefit plans is December 31.
+The measurement date of the Enron Plan and the ESOP is September 30, and the measurement date of the Enron Facilities Services Plan, the Portland General Plan and the postretirement benefit plans is December 31.
 The funded status as of the valuation date of the Enron Plan, the Portland General Plan, the ESOP and the postretirement benefit plans reconciles with the amount detailed above which is included in “Other Assets” on the Consolidated Balance Sheet.

+For measurement purposes, a 6.0% annual rate of increase in the per capita cost of covered health care benefits was assumed for the Enron postretirement plans in 2000.
+The rate was assumed to decrease to 5.0% by 2001.
+Assumed health care cost trend rates have a significant effect on the amounts reported for the health care plans.
+A one-percentage point change in assumed health care cost trend rates would have the following effects:

+1-Percentage 1-Percentage

+(In Millions) Point Increase Point Decrease

+Effect on total of service and

+interest cost components $ 0.4 $(0.3)

+Effect on postretirement benefit obligation $4.4 $(3.9)

-For measurement purposes, a 7.0% annual rate of increase in the per capita cost of covered health care benefits was assumed for 1999.
-The rate was assumed to decrease to 5.0% by 2003.
+For measurement purposes, a 7% annual rate of increase in the per capita cost of covered health care benefits was assumed for the Portland General postretirement plans in 2000.
+The rate was assumed to decrease to 5% by 2003.
 Assumed health care cost trend rates have a significant effect on the amounts reported for the health care plans.
 A one-percentage point change in assumed health care cost trend rates would have the following effects:

 1-Percentage 1-Percentage